-In general, the 2012/13 year proved to be another particularly challenging one but the financial results presented in this report reflect an overall satisfactory position for the Joint Committee.
+In general, the 2013/14 year proved to be another particularly challenging one but the financial results presented in this report, given the circumstances, reflect an overall satisfactory position for the Joint Committee.

-Once again the cash position remained strong throughout the year with a substantial volume of financial transactions involved in the successful management of ther cashflow.
-The level of General Reserves at the end of the year has been reduced to slightly below the minimum level approved by the Joint Committee but the position does not materially impact on the ability of arc21 to deal with contingency and other one off situations without having to request additional sums from Participant Councils.
+Once again the cash position remained strong throughout the year with a substantial volume of financial transactions involved in the successful management of the cashflow.
+The level of General Reserves at the end of the year has been reduced to below the minimum level approved by the Joint Committee.
+The policy adopted by the Joint Committee sets the desired level of general reserves at £500,000 and it is the intention to deal with this matter in conjunction with the Participant Councils during 2014/15.